 Understanding what the banks want to see

 If you are applying for a bank loan to start a new business or are buying an established business, you will invariably need a business plan to present to the bank.
-The main options available to you at this point are to either download a template from a website and do it yourself, or engage a business consultant to do the business plan for you.
+The main options available to you for creating a business plan for bank loan is to either download a template from a website and do it yourself or engage a business consultant to do the business plan for you.